NottingHack/members-guide/do-not-hack.rst

 Generating a label
 ------------------

-To generate a Do Not Hack label,
+To generate a Do Not Hack label:

 1. Go to the `Hackspace Management System (HMS) <https://hms.nottinghack.org.uk>`_ and log in.